-(A) [All water supplies] Water from at least one drinking, beverage and food preparation sink, and from at least two such sinks if the facility has more than one, shall be tested every two [(2)] years for lead content.
-The water sample shall be a first draw sample having [have] been standing in plumbing pipes at least six hours and the results shall be submitted to the local [and state health departments] director of health and kept on file at the facility.
+(A) [All water supplies] Water from at least one drinking fountain or drinking, beverage and food preparation sink, and from [at least] two such [sinks] sources if the facility has more than one, shall be tested every two [(2)] years for lead content.
+The water sample shall [be a first draw sample having] have been standing in plumbing pipes at least six hours and the results shall be submitted to the local [and state health departments] director of health and kept on file at the facility.
+New child care facilities shall submit lead test results from each drinking, beverage and food preparation sink to the OEC with the facility's initial application.